asweigart/simple-turtle-tutorial-for-python/simple_turtle_tutorial.md

 Add a part that explains how to take screenshots in all OSes?
 Keep high-resolution screenshots for print editions.

+Have links to TurtleSC and OscarsTurtle packages when they are ready.

 Possible titles:
 Turtorial: Learn to Program in Python with Turtle Graphics -->